jayofelony/pwnagotchi/README.md

 # Pwnagotchi Torch installation
-I assume you have a new image of Raspberry Pi OS lite 64-bit flashed to a micro sd-card.
+I assume you have a new (fully upgraded) image of Raspberry Pi OS lite 64-bit flashed to a micro sd-card.

 # Install GoLang